 Other Information Services

-Driver vehicle inspection reporting is mandated, effective June 30, 2010, as defined in Sections 396.11-12, Part 390 of the final "Roadability" regulations issued under Docket No. FMCSA-2005-23315.
+- Driver Vehicle Inspection Reporting Service(DVIR)—Driver vehicle inspection reporting is mandated, effective June 30, 2010, as defined in Sections 396.11-12, Part 390 of the final "Roadability" regulations issued under Docket No. FMCSA-2005-23315.
 In support, IANA has developed electronic Driver Vehicle Inspection Report processing capabilities.

 DVIR services include:

-- DVIR Processing – Upon receipt of specific gate and roadability compliance information, IANA will create a DVIR and deliver it to the appropriate Intermodal Equipment Provider (IEP).
+- DVIR Processing—Upon receipt of specific gate and roadability compliance information, IANA creates a DVIR and delivers it to the appropriate Intermodal Equipment Provider (IEP).

 IANA's DVIR services link the Global Intermodal Equipment Registry, IANA's Intermodal Driver Database (IDD) and Uniform Intermodal Interchange and Facilities Access Agreement (UIIA) database to provide efficient access to the data needed for electronic DVIR reporting.